hardycathal/a-star-algorithm/index.md

 ## 3. Reflective Element

 ### 3.1 Biggest Problems Encountered
-- **Obstacle-aware spawning:** Food spawning inside walls/snake initially occurred.
-Fixed by checking tile occupancy before confirming a position.
-- **Pathfinding correctness:** Ensured the snake's head tile is allowed and body tiles are blocked.
-- **Coordinate conversions:** Mixed pixel vs tile coordinates; resolved by using tile size consistently for conversions.
+The first major issue was **obstacle-aware spawning**.
+Early on, food occasionally appeared inside the snake or inside the wall clusters.
+This made the game feel unfair and also exposed that my collision logic wasn’t fully aligned with how I was representing positions.
+The fix was to treat the grid as the source of truth: I added a check that converts both snake segments and wall tiles into the same tile coordinate space before confirming a spawn.
+This forced me to be explicit about the difference between **pixel coordinates** (for drawing) and **tile coordinates** (for game logic).
+Once that pipeline was clean, the food placement was reliable and the gameplay felt more consistent.

+The second big challenge was **pathfinding correctness**.
+Implementing A* is straightforward on paper, but getting the details right in a running game required careful thought.
+The snake’s body needed to be treated as obstacles while still allowing the head tile to act as the starting node.
+If I treated the full body as blocked, the algorithm could never start.
+If I treated the whole snake as free, the path would route straight through itself.
+The final approach was to block every body tile except the head, and to build the `blocked` grid from both the snake and the walls.
+That made the search result match what the player expects visually.

+The third issue was **coordinate conversion drift**.
+At several points I mixed up tile space and pixel space, which created off‑by‑one movement or incorrect collision checks.
+To fix this, I made sure any comparison between objects first normalized into tile space (by dividing by `tileSize`).
+This eliminated a class of small, frustrating bugs and made the overall system easier to reason about.

 ### 3.2 Learning Outcomes
-- **Grid reasoning:** Reinforced how grid-based movement simplifies collision and AI.
-- **Search algorithms:** Implemented A* in a real-time context and tuned it for clarity.
-- **Code structure:** Separating `Snake`, `Food`, `Grid`, and `AStar` improved maintainability.
+The biggest learning outcome was the value of **grid‑based reasoning** in game logic.
+By enforcing tile‑aligned movement, the snake became predictable, collision tests became simpler, and the A* search could operate on a clean discrete space.
+This was a direct upgrade from my earlier first‑year tic‑tac‑toe project, where I only used a 2D array for text output.
+Here, the same conceptual grid became the foundation for graphics, movement, AI, and collision.

+Implementing **A*** in a real-time visual context also deepened my understanding of search algorithms.
+In theory, A* is about prioritizing nodes by a cost + heuristic estimate.
+In practice, I had to choose a heuristic that fits the movement constraints (Manhattan distance for 4‑direction tiles), handle blocked tiles properly, and return a path that could be visualized in a way that made sense to the player.
+The visual feedback from the pause‑mode path overlay was especially valuable for debugging and verifying that the algorithm was doing what I intended.

+Finally, structuring the code into `Snake`, `Food`, `Grid`, and `AStar` gave me a more maintainable design than a single monolithic file.
+It made the project easier to extend and easier to explain.
+Even though the project is small, the separation of concerns helped keep my mental model clear while testing and debugging.

 ### 3.3 What I Would Do Differently
-- Add a full game-state machine (menu, playing, paused, game over).
-- Add dynamic difficulty (speed increases, randomized wall layouts).
-- Add score UI, sound effects, and input buffering for smoother control.
+If I were to restart this project, I would build a **game state system** from the beginning.
+Right now the game ends by closing the window, which is functional but abrupt.
+A simple state machine (menu → playing → paused → game over) would make the experience cleaner and would create a natural place for UI features like a score display, restart button, and difficulty selection.

+I would also add **progressive difficulty**.
+A classic Snake game becomes more engaging as speed increases or as obstacles shift.
+With the current structure, this could be added by modifying the movement delay over time and randomizing wall layouts between rounds.
+That would also make the A* visualization more interesting because the search space would change, forcing different routes.

+Finally, I would polish **input and feedback**: add input buffering so fast key presses are not missed, add sound effects for collisions and food collection, and add a visible score counter.
+These features are not hard to implement, but they make the project feel more complete and professional.

 ### 3.4 Motivation (Why This Project)
-This project connected to an earlier first-year tic-tac-toe assignment where I used a 2D array and ASCII output to navigate a grid.
-I wanted to revisit that idea with stronger C++ skills and proper visuals.
-Although graphics were not required, I had been experimenting with raylib and found it simple and productive.
-A Snake game felt like the best way to showcase A* pathfinding on a grid while still aligning with my interest in game development.
+I chose this project because it connected directly to earlier coursework.
+In first year, I built a tic‑tac‑toe game using a 2D array and ASCII output.
+That project taught me how to navigate and reason about a grid, but it was entirely text‑based.
+For this assignment I wanted to revisit the same idea, but apply stronger C++ skills and proper visuals.

+Although graphics were not required, I had been experimenting with **raylib** in my spare time and found it approachable and productive.
+It let me focus on the game logic rather than complex rendering setup.
+A Snake game felt like the perfect fit: it is grid‑based, simple to learn, and provides a clear visual demonstration of pathfinding.
+The A* overlay gives a direct, visible link between algorithm and gameplay, which made the project both fun to build and useful as a learning tool.

+Overall, the project sits at the intersection of my interest in game development and my interest in algorithms.
+It was a chance to take a familiar concept, apply it in a more advanced setting, and produce something I could both play and explain with confidence.

 ---